Brina Palencia: Biography

 Palencia was born and raised in Oklahoma.
 As a child, she lived in Honduras until she was four.
 Throughout her childhood, she went back and forth between La Ceiba, Honduras and Owasso, Oklahoma.

 She settled in Dallas, Texas and graduated from Weatherford High School in 2002.
 While studying at the University of North Texas, she was influenced by the anime series Dragon Ball Z. After graduating from UNT with a Bachelor of Arts in music in 2006, she began her career as a voice actress for Funimation.
 She was also a director, but eventually focused more on the acting side of the productions.

 In her live-action work, she was the host of GameStop TV and has appeared in independent films, such as The Ladies of the House and Lumberjack Man.
 In 2014, she had a starring role as Roman's younger sister Sophia in The CW's science fiction romantic drama Star-Crossed.
 In 2017, she was credited with performing a parody version of Sarah McLachlan's "In the Arms of An Angel", titled "On the Wings of a Battmann," in a Cyanide & Happiness short of the same name.

 Personal life

-Her brother, Gino Palencia, works at Funimation as an ADR engineer and production assistant.
-She currently lives in Los Angeles with her husband Paul Wingo, who she was married to on January 5, 2013.
-On September 12, 2018, Palencia announced her pregnancy on Twitter that she was expecting her first child.
-She gave birth to a boy, Arthur Wingo, on February 1, 2019.
+Her brother, Gino Palencia, works at Crunchyroll as an ADR engineer.
+She is married to Paul Wingo.
+They live in Dallas and have a son, born 2019.